coerce to a list of characters

 Parent topic: PROGRAMMING Home

-greater than or equal to the length of l
+greater than or equal to the length of l, then nth returns nil.

 for more information.